 The capacity of an ATV battery is measured in Ah (amp-hours) and CCA (cold-cranking amps).

 The Ah rating tells you how much capacity the battery holds.
-The CCA rating is an essential factor indicating how much starting power the battery can provide in cold weather.
+The CCA rating indicates how much starting power the battery can provide in cold weather.

-You need to make sure the battery you choose offers a high enough capacity to run your ATV, your owner’s manual should provide this information.
+You must ensure your chosen battery offers enough capacity to run your ATV; your owner’s manual should provide this information.

 Any battery type comes in almost any capacity rating, but some battery types offer a higher capacity per a given weight or volume.
-This is referred to as the battery’s energy density, where higher is considered better.
+This is called the battery’s energy density, where higher is considered better.

 Related: What Do ATV Battery Numbers Mean?